-Mix and match locally crafted meats and cheeses at your next gathering for a truly unique experience.
-When paired with award-winning cheeses, the robust flavors of Red Table Meat Co. dry-cured salamis make for an offering your guests, family, and friends will find hard to refuse.
+Mix and match locally crafted meats and cheeses at your next holiday gathering for a truly unique experience.
+When paired with award-winning local cheeses from Red Head Creamery, Deer Crek, and Alemar Cheese, the robust flavors of Red Table Meat Co. dry-cured salamis make for an offering your guests, family, and friends will find hard to refuse.

 Red Table The Vecchio with Red Head Creamery Little Lucy Brie

 Red Table’s take on classic Italian salami, The Vecchio contains black pepper, garlic, and white wine.
 With little to distract from your palate, its spices play a supporting role in showcasing the salami’s aged flavor.
 In contrast, Red Head Creamery Little Lucy Brie provides a nice, tangy juxtaposition to the more refined flavor of The Vecchio.
 Enjoy Little Lucy Brie while fresh for a grassier taste or ripened in your fridge 1–2 weeks for a more pungent, creamier taste.

 Red Table Chet’s with Deer Creek The Stag